 At any time during the tournament, the average number of viewers was around 2,087,307 and a total of 18,437,875 hours were watched.

-The event was streamed in 18 different languages and on four different platforms: YouTube, Twitch, Facebook and Booyah.tv.
+The event was streamed in 18 different languages and on four different platforms: YouTube, Twitch, Facebook, and Booyah.tv.

 23 countries took part in the tournament and over 30 hosts/commentators/analysts were part of the broadcast talent panel.

-Not only did Free Fire finally passed the $1 million threshold in prize money, but they also beat a veteran of the eSports scene in terms of concurrent viewers!
+Not only did Free Fire finally pass the $1 million threshold in prize money, but they also beat a veteran of the eSports scene in terms of concurrent viewers!
 Not bad for a game that “people don’t know”.
 The overall scale was massive, from the number of countries to the number of commentators.
 With this, we can definitely see that Garena decided to make YouTube their streaming bastion.
-Good, because that is also the favourite platform of their player base and public.
+Good, because that is also the favorite platform of their player base and public.
 Booyah.tv is Garena’s own streaming platform for their games.
-We also to highlight players coming from countries like Iraq, Syria, Moldova or Tunisia (amongst others) for showing up to represent their nation: not only is eSports not really a thing there, but it was players showing up all alone or small teams of two players.
+We also to highlight players coming from countries like Iraq, Syria, Moldova, or Tunisia (amongst others) for showing up to represent their nation: not only is eSports not really a thing there, but it was players showing up all alone or small teams of two players.

 To sum up